 *Warning: Major spoilers ahead for Wicked.*

-The musical film is the first part in a cinematic adaptation of the the Tony-winning Broadway musical Wicked, itself based on Gregory Maguire’s 1995 novel which re-imagines the classic novel The Wizard of Oz, famously adapted itself in the 1939 film starring Judy Garland.
+Wicked: For Good is the second part in the cinematic adaptation of the the Tony-winning Broadway musical Wicked, itself based on Gregory Maguire’s 1995 novel which re-imagines the classic novel The Wizard of Oz, famously adapted itself in the 1939 film starring Judy Garland.

 Alongside this central story, the film explores several other Wizard of Oz backstories, including the beloved characters like the Tin Man, the Scarecrow and the Cowardly Lion, who help Dorothy defeat the witch in the original story The Wizard of Oz by author L. Frank Baum.

-So, ahead of the reveals of their true identities in Wicked: Part Two, which will take place during the events of The Wizard of Oz, read on for everything you need to know about the characters.
+With their true identities now revealed in Wicked: Part Two – which takes place during the events of The Wizard of Oz – read on for everything you need to know about the characters.

 Be warned though: spoilers follow.